 That doesn’t mean you have to drink milk and eat dairy products to have healthy bones, of course, but it does make it much easier to give your body the calcium it needs.

-Another charge often leveled against milk is that it’s an “acidic” food that, in turn, makes your blood more acidic, which then eats away at your bones over time.
+Another charge often leveled against milk in regards to bone health is that it’s an “acidic” food that, in turn, makes your blood more acidic, which then eats away at your bones over time.

 This is utter tripe.

 This is good news, too, because if food could do this, you could eat the wrong type of meal and die.

 You see, your body must regulate its blood pH very closely, much like temperature, and there’s very little wiggle room.